 Makes unified customer information available across all touch points

-Personalised customer approach online and in store
+Personalized customer approach online and in store

 After originally starting out as a mobile phone provider, O2 — Telefónica Germany’s main brand — has transformed itself into a digital leader over the last few years.
 Today however, there is a lot more behind the brand with the blue logo.
-The company’s growth means it’s now serving customers across multiple channels and touchpoints — including high street shops, via its website and through its customer service call centres, to name a few.
+The company’s growth means it’s now serving customers across multiple channels and touchpoints — including high street stores, via its website, and through its customer service call centers, to name a few.
 When customers engage with O2, they see just one brand, regardless of which channel they interact with — but to give customers a consistent experience, the company needed one central solution for both collecting and providing customer insights.

 “We think in terms of households,” explains Steven Burkhardt, Head of Digital Analytics at Telefónica Germany, who is responsible for the technology behind the ambitious marketing project.

-Whether O2 is offering customers a new contract, TV subscription or new device, it wants to provide customers with individual deals and personalised, tailored content at all times.
+Whether O2 is offering customers a new contract, TV subscription, or new device, it wants to provide customers with individual deals and personalized, tailored content at all times.
 “To do that, we need to be able to bring different sources of information together into one place,” notes Burkhardt.
 “For example, it is important for us to break down who is in the household.
-We need to see which products they already have and we need to see who in the household might already be an O2 customer or a customer of one of the other Telefónica Germany brands.
+We need to see which products they already have and we need to see who in the household might already be an O2 customer, or a customer of one of the other Telefónica Germany brands.
 If we can understand that, then my team can support customers in the best possible way, offering them the content and services most relevant to their situation.”

 As such, Telefónica opted for Adobe Real-Time Customer Data Platform (Adobe Real-Time CDP), an application service provided by Adobe Experience Platform to develop optimum real-time customer experiences across all channels.

-Thanks to the platform, all online data including behaviour-based web data, is combined with the company’s own existing customer information as well as information from other data sources across the business, including the retail data.
+Thanks to the platform, all online data including behavior-based web data, is combined with the company’s own existing customer information as well as information from other data sources across the business, including the retail data.
 This makes it possible for the brand to create targeted scores for customers, which are then used to determine purchase probability forecasts that are made available across all channels at all times.

 The smart way to use the DSL availability checker

 A great example of this is the online Digital Subscriber Line (DSL) availability checker that allows O2 customers to check network coverage.
 “We have a relatively high number of visitors to our service availability pages, but we’ve not progressed further with how we use this information yet.
 What we do know is many customers visit our shops after visiting the site in order to ask for DSL,” says Burkhardt.
-“The pandemic actually exacerbated this cross-channel behaviour.
-We’ve now developed a corresponding business case, testing how we can make information about customers’ online searches available to our employees in retail shops.
+“The pandemic actually exacerbated this cross-channel behavior.
+We’ve now developed a corresponding business case, testing how we can make information about customers’ online searches available to our employees in retail stores.
 If we can do that, then customers can still be addressed in a targeted way, with bundled offers specially developed to fit their individual needs.”

-"Even though we have less footfall in shops now, when customers visit, they come with a purpose.
+"Even though we have less footfall in stores now, when customers visit, they come with a purpose.
 So, the better we can respond to their needs, the higher both their subsequent satisfaction and conversion rates will be."

 Head of Digital Analytics, Telefónica Germany

-As an additional marketing measure, the company will also send personalised emails — based on the customer’s DSL online search and include tailor-made offers to further support any subsequent purchasing decisions.
-“The whole experience will traverse online and off-line with real omni-channel marketing across all relevant touchpoints,” explains Burkhardt.
+As an additional marketing measure, the company will also send personalized emails — based on the customer’s DSL online search and include tailor-made offers to further support any subsequent purchasing decisions.
+“The whole experience will traverse online and offline with real omni-channel marketing across all relevant touchpoints,” explains Burkhardt.
 “But it goes without saying that private information is protected.
 Customers of course decide for themselves which data they want to make available to us for further use.”

 Trust is the foundation for a successful customer experience

-“The trends are already clear: dovetailing online and off-line touchpoints is becoming increasingly important — and it is the only way in which complex products, tariffs and deals can be presented to customers reliably and satisfactorily,” says Burkhardt.
-“Personal contact is the big difference between online and bricks-and-mortar retail and technology is the best way to improve retail sales and provide customers with a consistent experience.
+“The trends are already clear: dovetailing online and offline touchpoints is becoming increasingly important — and it is the only way in which complex products, tariffs, and deals can be presented to customers reliably and satisfactorily,” says Burkhardt.
+“Personal contact is the big difference between online and bricks-and-mortar retail, and technology is the best way to improve retail sales and provide customers with a consistent experience.
 We don’t want to replace bricks-and-mortar retail with digital offerings.
 We’d simply like to bring the two closer together to create true omni-channel experiences.”